The five labours of Europe:

 (III)The Euro: A Potential Additional Driving Force

-(iv) Finance. the Technological Revolution and Other Chailenges
+(iv) Finance: the Technological Revolution and Other Challenges Of Our Time..

 (v) Finance: A Relatively Clean Sector

-Part two: Weaknesses ia the J'olkv Pursued Since lhe Financial Crisis
+Part two: Weaknesses in the Policy Pursued Since the Financial Crisis

-(ii) lncreasingly Burdensorne, 1)estructivc and Ineifective Regulation in lts Place
+(ii) lncreasingly Burdensome, Destructive and Ineffective Regulation in lts Place

-(ii) LeL Us Rehabilitate Financial Innoation and Invest In Financial Education
+(ii) Let Us Rehabilitate Financial Innovation and Invest In Financial Education

 (iv) Towards More Market Finance?
-Na III-Considered Debate - towards a Miultipolar European Financial Sector
+An III-Considered Debate - towards a Multipolar European Financial Sector

-For a More Aware Europe That Looks After [ts
+(v) For a More Aware Europe That Looks After Its Own Interests

 (iv) Suggestions for Other Mobility Incentives

-(ii) Towards l3etier Support for Workers Wanting tu Start A Family?
+(ii) Towards Better Support for Workers Wanting to Start A Family?

 5. Transport